elizaOS/otc-agent/README.md

 - **Smart Error Handling**: All transaction errors are caught with helpful recovery options

 No more manual MetaMask resets needed!
 See [`docs/CHAIN_RESET_HANDLING.md`](./docs/CHAIN_RESET_HANDLING.md) for details.

+### Consignment Submission Modal (NEW!)

+When creating a consignment, the submission process now runs in a dedicated modal with smart retry logic:

+- **Step-by-Step Progress**: Shows each step (approve, create on-chain, save to database) with real-time status
+- **Transaction Links**: Each completed step shows a link to the block explorer
+- **Smart Retry Logic**: If any step fails, you can retry from that exact step without losing progress
+  - Token approval rejected?
+Retry without re-approving
+  - Creation failed?
+Your approval is still active, just retry creation
+  - Database save failed?
+Consignment is already on-chain, retry saving
+- **Persistent Modal**: Stays open until completion, then auto-redirects after 2 seconds
+- **Cancel Protection**: Warns you if you try to close after starting on-chain transactions
+- **User Feedback**: Clear error messages explain what happened and how to recover

+This ensures a smooth user experience even when wallet interactions are rejected or network issues occur.

 ## Environment